SAP-samples/teched2025-XP264/README.md

 >
 > - For all other exercises which may require a terminal use, you may use the built-in VSCode terminal window.

+> [!NOTE]
-- As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components, for instance:
+> - As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components, for instance:
-  - 🔗 SAP Cloud Identity Services (SAP IAS)
+>  - 🔗 SAP Cloud Identity Services (SAP IAS)
-  - 🔗 SAP Cloud Logging
+>  - 🔗 SAP Cloud Logging
-  - 🔗 SAP HANA Cloud
+>  - 🔗 SAP HANA Cloud
-  - 🔗 ArgoCDaaS
+>  - 🔗 ArgoCDaaS
-  - 🔗 SAP BTP Connectivity services - Destination service, Connectivity service, Cloud Connector, Connectivity Proxy and Transparent Proxy
+>  - 🔗 SAP BTP Connectivity services - Destination service, Connectivity service, Cloud Connector, Connectivity Proxy and Transparent Proxy
-  - 🔗 S4/HANA On-premise (private cloud) with the Cloud Connector in the private network.
+>  - 🔗 S4/HANA On-premise (private cloud) with the Cloud Connector in the private network.
+>

-- All of the SAP Kyma environments have been configured to the same template (via terraform automation).
+> - All of the SAP Kyma environments have been configured to the same template (via terraform automation).
+>

-- Last but not least, you will be able to *play* with a pre-deployed SAP Build multitenant application deployed to one of the kyma clusters.
+> - Last but not least, you will be able to *play* with a SAP Build multitenant application pre-deployed to one of the kyma provider clusters.

 - :notebook: FYI: There are several additional command line tools available on your SAP TECHED 2025 Client laptops, for instance: